swsamleo/wei_shao.github.io/_pages/about.md

 > **Note:** We also welcome self-funded and CSC students.

-### Program Highlights:
-- **Global Network:** Collaborate with esteemed faculty and peers worldwide.
-- **Diverse Research:** Engage in interdisciplinary projects with real-world impact.

 ### Application Process:
 Submit your CV, motivation letter, and publication list.
 Ensure your application showcases your research interests, achievements, and eligibility for the program.